 We explore this shift in more depth in our guide, what is social search and how creators are influencing buying decisions beyond the feed.

-Brands are increasingly investing in smaller creators because micro influencers often deliver much higher engagement rates and conversion efficiency than larger accounts, for example, micro influencers on TikTok can achieve engagement rates significantly above macro creators, and recent benchmarks show micro campaigns driving higher ROI and conversions in practice.
+For example, micro influencers achieve engagement rates significantly above macro creators, and recent benchmarks show micro influencer campaigns driving higher ROI and conversions in practice.
 Across TikTok Shop, Amazon’s Influencer Program, and Meta campaigns, creators in the 10k–500k follower range consistently deliver:

-• Higher engagement per follower
+- Higher engagement per follower

-• Stronger purchase intent
+- Stronger purchase intent

-• More repeat exposure over time
+- More repeat exposure over time

-• Lower CPMs and lower cost per conversion
+- Lower CPMs and lower cost per conversion

-We saw this clearly in a Pantum printers campaign across MENA and Africa.
+We saw this clearly in a Pantum printer’s campaign across MENA and Africa.
 The strongest results came from smaller creators already speaking to home office users and small businesses:

-• 3.63 million organic views generated
+- 3.63 million organic views generated

-• 53 percent increase in brand favourability
+- 53 percent increase in brand favourability

-• 58 percent lift in brand curiosity
+- 58 percent lift in brand curiosity

-• 30 percent content overdelivery vs targets
+- 30 percent content overdelivery vs targets

 The same pattern is visible across the wider market:

-• Many top TikTok Shop sellers have fewer than 200,000 followers
+- Many top TikTok Shop sellers have fewer than 200,000 followers

-• Beauty and skincare brands now rely on micro creators for early product trials and reviews that build trust and help shoppers decide what to buy, a pattern reflected in the category’s explosive TikTok Shop performance.
+- Beauty and skincare brands now rely on micro creators for early product trials and reviews that build trust and help shoppers decide what to buy, a pattern reflected in the category’s explosive TikTok Shop performance.

-• Retail media teams increasingly prioritise niche creators over macro talent for measurable downstream impact
+- Retail media teams increasingly prioritise niche creators over macro talent for measurable downstream impact

 What is changing is the role creators play in the funnel.
 Micro creators are no longer just awareness drivers.
 They are influencing decisions at the point where people are actively weighing options.